 Low heat and fire resistance

-Particularly in the case of hollow PVC boards, the material is not as resistant to heat and fire as wood cabinets with sealant.
+Particularly in the case of hollow PVC boards, the material is not as resistant to heat and fire as natural wood cabinets that have been sealed.
 Foam PVC boards are more heat-resistant, which is a better choice between the two PVC cabinet options, but wood cabinets are the best choice for heat and fire blocking.

 When you ding or scratch a wood cabinet, you can fix it in many cases by sanding and refinishing.
-With PVC materials, however, a nick or crack is permanent and can’t be repaired.
+With PVC materials, however, a nick or crack is permanent and you can’t repair it.
 In the case of an ugly scratch on your PVC kitchen cabinet, you’d have to replace the whole board.
 It’s a good thing PVC cabinet materials are durable and inexpensive!

 Hardware compatibility causes sagging